Northern California Band Association

-The NCBA was established in 1990-1991 by music directors in Northern California to provide an organization that could judge the many diverse marching band competitions that were being run by independent organizations.
+The Northern California Band Association (NCBA) is a regional organization that hosts competitive events for middle and high school music programs in the Northern/Central California and Northern Nevada area.
+NCBA was established in 1990-1991 by music directors in Northern California to provide an organization that could judge the many diverse marching band competitions that were being run by independent organizations.
 The goal was to provide consistency and a slate of judges.
-Since its inception the organization has grown to almost 200 members.
+These competitions include band reviews, winter shows, and other spring activities throughout the year.
+Since its inception the organization has grown to around 200 members.